ravi17051987/LinearRegressionAssignment/README.md

 	- Observing the p-values, it looks like some of the variables aren't really significant (in the presence of other variables).
         - VIF was used to understand the multicollinearity

-### 6 Recursive Feature Elimination RFE and re-building of model using statsmodel
+## Step 6: Recursive Feature Elimination RFE and re-building of model using statsmodel
 	- RFE shortlisted 10 parameters as significant parameters for model development
 	- humidity and temperature are observed to have VIF > 5 i.e there is scope to eliminate these parameters from model
 	- RFE shortlisted parameters resulted in 83% R2 model.
 It saved a lot of time in shortlisting the parameters
 	- Since the VIF of these shortlisted parameters is in the range 0 to 10, an attempt to reduce the number of independent variables was done
 	- Just by removing humidity, the model R2 has gone down from 83% to 80%.
-However, the p value of all the remaining parameters is now very close to 0 which indicates that these are
+However, the p value of all the remaining parameters is now very close to 0 which indicates that these are significant parameters
-          significant parameters
 	- Also the VIF of final set of parameters ranges between 1 to 5, which means that these are fairly independent / weakly dependent parameter
 	- Finally the Prob (F-statistic) is 2.24e-171 which is very close to 0.
 This indicates that the model is significant

 ## Step 7: Residual Analysis of the train data
 	- Clearly the error data set for the train data is observed to follow normal distribution.
 Also, there is no trend of error data w.r.t fitted values.
           Hence the linear regression assumption is verified

 ## Step 8: Making Predictions Using the Final Model
 	- Scaling is performed without fit.
 This is why we see that some of the columns have range outside of [0 1].